Find out the common advice from over 10,000 people who have lost weight and kept it off!

 The 5 things the registry reported was most people who lost weight:

 - Eat a low calorie, low fat diet and do high levels of activity.
 This is reality.
 To lose weight and keep it off requires fewer calories than most of us are willing to admit.
 Modern food is so packed and dense with calories, it doesn’t take a lot of food to go overboard.
-But, to lose weight and keep it off, it’s necessary to get real about fewer calories.
+But, to lose weight and keep it off, it’s necessary to get real about fewer calories. (here’s some yummy recipes for weight loss from Eatthis!)
 Also controversial could be the fact that these participants are actually eating a lower fat diet.
 Eating fat, acknowledging that good fat is healthy and necessary in a diet, is also high in calories.
 So, a low fat diet tends to be lower in calories.
 And I love that they report high levels of activity.
 To lose and maintain, being sedentary can take you further from your goals.

 - 78% eat breakfast every day.
 Ah.. this is interesting!
 Lots of people are finding success with intermittent fasting.
 I even practice it some days.
 But the fact that 78% of people who have lost weight and kept it off are eating breakfast daily is something to think about.
 I do eat “breakfast foods” every day, even though the time might be actually 10am, and not 7am.
 So, I guess I’d be curious what most of these people consider breakfast.